critesjosh/aztec-sdk-starter/README.md

 # Aztec SDK Reference script

 SDK setup and examples are in `./src/latest/index.ts`.
 Configured to work with Aztec on the Goerli testnet.

+We are currently working on getting a public testnet with mainnet functional parity (which includes Ethereum interactions).
+This is difficult to do on Goerli since Aztec Connect interacts directly with protocols on L1 and not all of these protocols are on Goerli.

 ## Requirements